openstack/mistral/doc/source/user/wf_lang_v2.rst

 Common task attributes
 ''''''''''''''''''''''

-All Mistral tasks regardless of workflow type have the following common
+All Mistral tasks, regardless of workflow type, have the following common
 attributes:

 -  **description** - Arbitrary text containing task description.
    *Optional*.
--  **action** - Name of the action associated with the task.Can be static value or an expression (for example,  "{{ _.action_name }}").
+-  **action** - Name of the action associated with the task.
+Can be a static value or an expression (for example,  "{{ _.action_name }}").
    *Mutually exclusive with* **workflow**.
-If neither action nor workflow are provided then the action 'std.noop' will be used.
+If neither action nor workflow are provided then the action 'std.noop' will be used that does nothing.
 -  **workflow** - Name of the workflow associated with the task.
-Can be static value or an expression (for example,  "{{ _.subworkflow_name }}").
+Can be a static value or an expression (for example,  "{{ _.subworkflow_name }}").
    *Mutually exclusive with* **action**.
--  **input** - Actual input parameter values of the task. *Optional*.
+-  **input** - Actual input parameter values of the task's action or workflow.
+   *Optional*.
 Value of each parameter is a JSON-compliant type such as number, string etc, dictionary or list.
-It can also be an expression to retrieve value from task context or any of the mentioned types containing inline expressions (for example, string "<%
+It can also be a YAQL/Jinja2 expression to retrieve value from task context or any of the mentioned types containing inline expressions (for example, string "<%
    $.movie_name %> is a cool movie!")
 Can be an expression that evaluates to